 There are no significant changes in assumptions compared to the previous reporting period.
-Nevertheless there are some minor changes in the best estimate operating assumption factors mortality, morbidity, surrender, and paid up rates.
+Nevertheless there are some minor changes in the best estimate operating assumption factors mortality, morbidity, surrender, paid up rates and expenses.
 The changes are due to a yearly process of updating the statistics for best estimate operating factor determination.
-In addition the contractual option paid ups modelling has been improved compared to previous year.
-As a consequence the technical provisions have increased by about 12 CHF millions.

-The new business production has been stopped during 2015 and the portfolio is in run off.
+The new business production has been stopped during 2015, hence the portfolio is in run off.

-The following table compares the technical provisions reported in the financial statements with the Solvency II Life Technical Provisions at the end of 2017.
+The following table compares the technical provisions reported in the financial statements with the Solvency II Life Technical Provisions at the end of 2018.